-- more deviations overall is not a particular risk but a higher proportion of deviations may be; - a high recruitment rate contributes more to the empirical evidence of the endpoint, so systematic errors at high recruiting sites may carry more weight;
+- more deviations overall is not a particular risk, but a higher proportion of deviations may be; - a high recruitment rate increases the amount of empirical evidence to the endpoint, so systematic errors at high recruiting sites may have a greater impact;

-The ability to recreate what occurred at site and to prove the appropriate level of required oversight is a component of investigator and/or Sponsor oversight.
+The ability to recreate what occurred at site and to prove the appropriate level of required oversight is a component of investigator and / or sponsor oversight.
 An organization's prior experience with any site may also factor into the perceived risk that a single site may represent.